LFDT-Lockness/cggmp21/README.md

 Such use-cases contradict to nature of MPC so we don't include those primitives by default.
 However, you may opt for them by enabling `spof` feature, then you can use `trusted_dealer` for key import and `key_share::reconstruct_secret_key` for key export.

+## Big integer implementation

+This protocol relies heavily on big integer arithmetic, and provides a choice between two backends: rug and num-bigint.

+- To use rug, select the feature `backend-rug`.
+This backend is faster, in some applications by several times, but requires an LGPL dependency
+- To use num-bigint, select the feature `backend-num-bigint` (selected as **default** feature)

 ## Differences between the implementation and CGGMP24
 [CGGMP24] only defines a non-threshold protocol.
 To support general thresholds,